By Sade Patterson, SFLA Correspondent

 Most people expect the struggles to resolve after a mother chooses life over an abortion, but it was hard to be pregnant and continue my education.
 I faced discrimination on campus, which made me doubt my ability to excel in school, and my young age brought insecurities of my ability to be a good mother.

 Despite my doubts, I had a wealth of support on campus – members of SFL who advocated for me when I faced discrimination.
-Through Pregnant on Campus, I was referred to a local pregnancy resource center where I could receive tools on parenting and baby items I needed.
+Through Pregnant on Campus, I was referred to a local pregnancy help organization where I could receive tools on parenting and baby items I needed.
 Members bought me maternity clothes, took me out for lunch, got me a crib, and most importantly became my family.

 Pregnant on Campus was always there